BrianJomo/News-Hub/README.md

 * Python - Which was used to structure and build the logic hence interactive with the client-side and server-side.

+* HTML - which was used to build the structure of the web pages.

+* CSS - which was used to style the web pages.

 ## Reference

 * PEP 8 – Style Guide for Python.